csdms/babelizer/docs/source/example-c.rst

 ...................................

-Change to the ``pymt_heatc`` directory, then build and install the Python package with:
+Change to the ``pymt_heatc`` directory, then build and install the Python package with *pip*:

 .. code:: bash

+  cd pymt_heatc
   pip install ."[dev]"

-This command sets off a long list of messages, at the end of which you'll hopefully see:
+The ``pip install`` command sets off a long list of messages, at the end of which you'll hopefully see:

 .. code:: bash